Amindeh65/Amindeh65/README.md

 # 💫 About Me:
 I have a Ph.D. in Biomedical engineering and my thesis was simultaneous EEG-fMRI neurofeedback for emotion regulation.
 Currently I'm postdoctoral researcher in the Cognitive Affective Neuroscience Lab (PI: Tor Wager).
-Mu current project is investigation the effect of transcranial direct current stimulation (tDCS) on pain, decision making, and placebo effects.
+My current project is investigation the effect of transcranial direct current stimulation (tDCS) on pain, decision making, and placebo effects.

 ## 🌐 Socials: